 This project reimagines the visual language of Chinatown by blending contemporary design with traditional Chinese typography.
-We developed a modern graphic system that integrates expressive, culturally rooted Chinese characters with bold, contemporary layouts, creating a dialogue between past and present.
+The design system paris expressive, culturally rooted characters with a bold layouts, bringing past and present into dialogue.

 Exhibition: Storefronts as Sites of Cultural Resistance